 Belgium is the birthplace of a great many world-famous cartoons and comics.
 Such as Lucky Luke, The Smurfs, Spirou, and Tin Tin, just to name a few.
 So it’s no wonder that Brussels has its very own cartoon museum, or more correctly, the Belgian Comic Strip Center.

 The Comic Strip Center has over 60,000 works, covering the history of European comics from their very beginnings to this day.
-In addition, the Center often hosts temporary exhibitions that showcase different aspects of comics art.
+In addition, the Center often hosts temporary exhibitions that showcase different aspects of comic art.
 It is housed in a lovely Art Nouveau building, designed by architect Victor Horta (who has his very own museum in Brussels).
 This museum is as Belgian as it gets and if you visit, your inner child will thank you.

 Address: Rue des Sables 20, 1000 Brussels